Tallawong

 Tallawong is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Tallawong's dwelling structure, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Tallawong stood at 4.7%, with mortgaged dwellings at 56.1% and rented ones at 39.2%.
-The median monthly mortgage repayment was $3,000, higher than Sydney metro's average of $2,427.
-Median weekly rent in Tallawong was $575, compared to Sydney metro's $470.
-Nationally, Tallawong's mortgage repayments were significantly higher at $3,000 versus the Australian average of $1,863, and rents stood substantially higher at $575 compared to the national figure of $375.
+In Tallawong, as per the latest Census evaluation, 86.4% of dwellings were houses while 13.6% consisted of other types such as semi-detached homes, apartments, and others.
+This contrasts with Sydney metropolitan areas where 55.9% were houses and 44.1% were other dwellings.
+Home ownership in Tallawong stood at 4.7%, with mortgaged properties at 56.1% and rented ones at 39.2%.
+The median monthly mortgage repayment in the area was $3,000, significantly higher than Sydney's average of $2,427.
+Median weekly rent in Tallawong was recorded at $575, compared to Sydney's $470.
+Nationally, Tallawong's mortgage repayments were considerably higher than the Australian average of $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing